Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Solution to the Multi-User Joint Sparse Matrix Recovery Problem

 Note that $\lambda_k$ is the penalty factor balancing the tradeoff between data fitting and the sparsity of the solutions.
-The value of $\lambda_k$ should be related to the {\emph{signal-to-noise ratio}} (SNR) and can be set as $\lambda_k=\frac{PTd}{\delta^2 \log{Gr}}$ \cite{fang2016super,carrillo2009iteratively,tipping2001sparse}, where $d$ is a constant scaling factor.
-Since the received signal for each user has the same SNR, we set $\lambda=\lambda_1=\lambda_2=\cdots=\lambda_K$ in the following contents.
+The choice of $\lambda_k$ depends on the power level and is set as $\lambda_k=\frac{PTd}{\delta^2 \log{Gr}}$ \cite{fang2016super,carrillo2009iteratively,tipping2001sparse}, where $d$ needs to be determined based on experimental results.
+Since the received signal for each user has the same power level, we set $\lambda=\lambda_1=\lambda_2=\cdots=\lambda_K$ throughout the paper.
+If the users have different path losses, i.e., they have different power levels, we can normalize ${{\bm{ z}}_{b,k}}$ with $\textstyle{\frac{{{\bm{ z}}_{b,k}}}{{{\mathbb E}\left( {\beta _{_{k,q}}^2} \right)}}}$, where ${\beta _{_{k,q}}}$ defined in \eqref{eqhk} is the complex gain of the $q$-th spatial path between RIS and $U_k$, and the expectation is taken with respect to the small scale fading.
+Thus, the normalized received signals have the same power level and our method can still be applied.